kairosity/mp2-tunnel-focus/testing.md

 __FUNCTION SUMMARY:__ This function changes the alarm icon on click and associated on/off classes.

-- ## manualTaskTimeEdit()
+- ## editTask()
+    ### *( originally manualTaskTimeEdit()  )*

-__FUNCTION SUMMARY:__ This function allows the user to manually input or completely alter the amount of time spent working on a particular task.
+__FUNCTION SUMMARY:__ This function allows the user to manually edit a task input or completely alter the amount of time spent working on a particular task.
 It listens for clicks on its associated icon and then uses the long form time that is displayed next to the task and splits it up into its integer components, creating new inputs to display these for alteration.
 When the user is ready to save the new time input they can click on the save button and the function translates the new time first to seconds to save on the task and then into the long form again to save to the task as well.
+Following a suggestion by my mentor I also merged my code from the editTask() function into this one to have just one edit method.

 __ISSUE 1:__ The manual edit time function was working the first time you clicked or pressed enter on it, but then the second time it was running through the function fully and then running through it again, which was causing all sorts of issues.
 Below is how it worked on the first click (successfully displaying the elements it is meant to):